 - Numpy and Pandas for manipulating data arrays;

 - Sklearn for building machine learning models to help on the structuring of data;

 - Seaborn for visualization of statistical data

 The most fundamental unit of automation is a bot.
 Robots can be run from employees’ desktops or from the cloud.
 Here are their key features:

 They are necessary for bot to work with your enterprise applications.
 It is also possible for the bot to screen scrape and still perform tasks.
 However, it is more reliable to have app integration as screen scraping tends to have a higher probability of causing errors.
 Most bots in the market work with legacy applications (though coverage depends from vendor to vendor), web applications, desktop applications and other major enterprise software including SAP, Citrix, Java and mainframe applications.

 They are required because bots need to be programmed.
 RPA programming is relatively simple compared to other types of programming and there are code-free ways to program RPA bots.
-We have an RPA tools article in which we explain different ways of programming RPA bots in detail.

 There are also orchestration modules that facilitate the management of bots and processes.
 It allows you to start/stop or schedule bots and analyze bot activity.
 Orchestrators highlight issues that bots encounter and provide a dashboard for the processes that are managed by RPA.